 - Tail – tailing feathers

 Place the hook in the vice and lay down a thread base.
-Tie in a small bunch of tailing feather fibres for the tail.
+Tie in a small bunch of tailing feather fibers for the tail.
 Make it just slightly shorter than the hook shank.

-Take a bunch of calf tail (or high vis) and tie in parallel to the hook shank.
-Flip 90 degrees and criss cross it in a figure of eight pattern with the thread.
-Then pinch both strands with your left hand, elevate them and wrap up the base to make the post.
+Take a bunch of calf tail (or high vis) and tie them in parallel to the hook shank.
+Flip 90 degrees and crisscross it in a figure-of-eight pattern with the thread.
+Then, pinch both strands with your left hand, elevate them, and wrap up the base to make the post.

-Prepare the hackle feathers by holding in your left hand (shiny side towards you) and stripping the feathers from the first little bit (about 1/20 th of an inch) taking off about double that on the top section.
-Then tie the feathers in on the front side of the post, wrap up the post and bring the thread back to the front of the post.
-Dub on some more Superfine dubbing and take a couple of criss-cross wraps either side of the post to form the thorax, then wrap forward to make the head.
+Prepare the hackle feathers by holding them in your left hand (the shiny side towards you) and stripping the feathers from the first little bit (about 1/20th of an inch), taking off about double that on the top section.
+Then, tie the feathers on the front side of the post, wrap up the post, and bring the thread back to the front of the post.
+Dub on some more Superfine dubbing and take a couple of crisscross wraps on either side of the post to form the thorax, then wrap forward to make the head.
 Bring the thread back to the rear of the post.

-Flip the fly back to the horizonal position.
-Trim the post to length and whip finish at the eye of the hook being careful not to trap any hackle fibres and you are done!
+Flip the fly back to the horizontal position.
+Trim the post to length and whip finish at the eye of the hook, being careful not to trap any hackle fibers, and you are done!